andrejewski/pokever/README.md

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.

-1. Pokémon who can naturally learn Explosion are for initial development.
+1. Pokémon who can level up to learn Self-Destruct are for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.

 1. Bulbasaur first defines the public API.
 The way in which the version pokémon is incremented after this release is dependent on this public API and how it